jogjech/slamit_ORBSLAM2_on_Android/README.md

 ## An Android version of ORB-SLAM2

-The capstone design project for UM-SJTU Joint Institute in Shanghai Jiao Tong Univeristy sponsored by Huawei Technology
+The capstone design project for UM-SJTU Joint Institute in Shanghai Jiao Tong Univeristy sponsored by Huawei Technologies